tonaye-aye/vanilla-search-regex/README.md

-# Vanilla js
+# Vanilla js search/gilter

-Simple search filter with regex.
+Simple search and filter with regex.